joni1802/asterisk-sound-generator/README.md

 ### Using FFmpeg for converting audio files

-1. Download the prebuilt FFmpeg binary from an official source.
+1. Download the prebuilt FFmpeg binaries from an official source.
+For windows I suggest to download the full build from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/).
+This version also contains the needed library for the GSM encoder.
-2. Copy the binary (executable) to the root directory of this project or add it to the PATH environment variable.
+2. Copy the ffmpeg binary (executable) to the root directory of this project or add it to the PATH environment variable.

 ## More usefull sources